-- a.
-Explain how nitrogen and oxygen can combine in a car engine. - b.
-Name a metal which can be used as a catalyst in the catalytic convertor. - c.
-Name the two pollutant gases changed by the catalyst and describe what they are changed into. - 4.
+- 3. - (a) Explain how nitrogen and oxygen can combine in a car engine. - (b) Name a metal which can be used as a catalyst in the catalytic convertor. - (c) Name the two pollutant gases changed by the catalyst and describe what they are changed into. - 4.
 Explain why solid citric acid does not conduct electricity yet when it dissolves in water it does conduct. - 5.
-Electrolysis of acids can be used to confirm the presence of hydrogen ions. - a.
-At which electrode will hydrogen form? - b.
-Write an ion-electron equation to show the formation of hydrogen (use page 7 of the data booklet) - c.
-State the test for hydrogen gas - 6.
-Explain why pure water conducts electricity. - 7.
-The grid below contains various statements which apply to solutions.
+Electrolysis of acids can be used to confirm the presence of hydrogen ions. - (a) At which electrode will hydrogen form? - (b) Write an ion-electron equation to show the formation of hydrogen (use page 10 of the data booklet) - (c) State the test for hydrogen gas - 6.
+Explain why pure water conducts electricity.

-A It contains more H + ions than pure B It has a pH =7

-water
+7. The grid below contains various statements which apply to solutions.

-C It has a pH less than 7 D It contains ions

-E It contains more OH- ions than pure F It has a pH greater than 7
+A It contains more H + ions than pure water B It has a pH =7 C It has a pH less than 7 D It contains ions E It contains more OH- ions than pure F It has a pH greater than 7 water

-water

-- a.
-Which 3 boxes apply to an acid?
+- (a) Which 3 boxes apply to an acid?

-- b.
-Which 2 boxes apply to pure water?
+- (b) Which 2 boxes apply to pure water?

-- c.
-Which 3 boxes apply to an alkali?
+- (c) Which 3 boxes apply to an alkali?

-- 8. Write ionic formula for the following:
+- 8. Write the chemical formula, showing charges for the following acids and bases:

-- a. sodium hydroxide
+- (a) sodium hydroxide

-- b. hydrochloric acid
+- (b) hydrochloric acid

-- c. nitric acid
+- (c) nitric acid

-- d. sulphuric acid
+- (d) sulphuric acid

-- e. potassium hydroxide
+- (e) potassium hydroxide

 - 9. An electric current was passed through different solutions.
 The results are shown in the table.

-Solution Positive electrode product Negative electrode
+Solution Positive electrode Negative electrode

-product
+Solution product product

 Hydrochloric acid Chlorine Hydrogen

 Potassium chloride Chlorine Hydrogen

 Sulphuric acid Oxygen Hydrogen

 Sodium nitrate Oxygen Hydrogen

 Nitric acid Oxygen Hydrogen

 Silver nitrate Oxygen Silver

-- a.
-From the results, suggest a general statement which can be made about acids. - b.
-From the results, predict the products at the positive and negative electrodes if potassium nitrate solution is used. - c.
-Explain why potassium chloride conducts electricity when dissolved in water, but not when solid. - 10.
-Give two examples of everyday neutralisation. - 11.
-Which of the following is not an example of a salt
+- (a) From the results, suggest a general statement which can be made about acids. - (b) From the results, predict the products at the positive and negative electrodes if potassium nitrate solution is used. - (c) Explain why potassium chloride conducts electricity when dissolved in water, but not when solid.